Prasen1/Projects/README.md

 The above MATLAB code using Thingspeak functions will take the two fields – temperature and humidity and plot them in a 2D graph.
 This can be used to see the recent changes in temperature and humidity and their relation.
 Using similar functions, we can-

 •	Plot our data

 •	Use a histogram to understand variation in data
-•	Visualize directional data with compass plot
-•	Use area plot to compare traffic data sets

 •	Visualize our data using MATLAB Toolbox functions